 J.K.
 Rowling – Honestly, it always boggles my mind that the Harry Potter series gets banned or challenged, given the mind-boggling worldwide success of the books and their undeniable appeal to reluctant readers.
 And I totally get that by the end of the series the kids are dealing with very adult, very scary situations.
 But this is a series that I couldn’t wait for my son to be excited about reading.

-So, overall, The Sledding Hill by Christ Crutcher was a great read, but not great for my reading challenge or for getting to know Idaho better.
+So, overall, The Sledding Hill by Chris Crutcher was a great read, but not great for my reading challenge or for getting to know Idaho better.
 Oh well, we have other choices… hopefully we’ll hit some gold soon.